AppliedMechanics/AMfe/CONTRIBUTING.md

 the bug, create a merge request from master.
 Add your code in the merge request.
 Please follow the guidelines below for good coding style and not forgetting things.
 Add a comment in the merge request that you have finished your code and that it is ready for review.
-A reviewer will review your code and adding comments if you still need to enhance your code for being accepted for merge.
+A reviewer will review your code and add comments if you still need to enhance your code for being accepted for merge.
-Note: No merge will be accepted without a unit test!
+Note: No merge request will be accepted without a unit test and docstrings!

 Checklist: